 When asked what prospective students should know about Campus Ministry, Joanna said, “Even though we are housed in a Catholic institution, Campus Ministry serves all students from all faith backgrounds; all are welcome!
 We want to meet you where you are at and accompany you on your journey to personal and spiritual discovery.
 Lastly, Ministry is about more than spirituality: it is about personal discernment and learning more about yourself, your purpose, and how you can make the world around you a better place.”

-Multicultural Affairs (MCA) is led by Director and Alum Deanna Williams and supported by GA Kyla Taylor.
+Multicultural Programing is overseen by Special Assistant to the President for DEI and Alum Deanna Williams and led by Sierra McClellon Coordinator of Multicultural Programing.
 MCA’s mission is to cultivate and affirm the value of diversity, equity, and inclusion by developing an inclusive community where all students can thrive.
 The office advises several student organizations, promotes cultural awareness through multicultural programming, and encourages dialogue around issues of social justice.

 The Black Student Union (BSU), Sexuality and Gender Alliance (SAGA), and Griffins Achieving Progress (GAP) are all supported by this department.
 BSU improves the conditions of black students’ experience: culturally, socially, and intellectually as minority students at Fontbonne.
 SAGA aims to provide a safe environment for communication, celebration, and education of the LGBTQ+ community on the Fontbonne University campus and beyond.
 GAP seeks to increase the recruitment, retention, and graduation of underrepresented college students and ease the transition of students to college life.
 From cultural heritage month celebrations to mentorship & student support, as well as diversity leadership conferences; these student organizations have it all.